|

 • Are you planning to sleep in your vehicle?

 • Are you conscious of reducing your carbon footprint?
-Hybrid and electric vehicles can be good options if so.
+Hybrid and electric vehicles can be good options if that’s the case.

 • What is your budget?